-Run by the charity Action for Children in Devon Children's
+Run by the charity Action for Children in

-Centres, the programme's aim is to take evidence-based neuroscience, historically held by 'professionals', and make the information and associated parenting strategies accessible to parents within the community, using community champions to disseminate this knowledge as part of their everyday were trained to 'bridge the gap' between parents and professionals by offering reassurance, building trust, disseminating messages and signposting to professionals if needed.
+Devon Children's Centres, the programme's aim is to take evidence-based neuroscience, historically held by 'professionals', and make the information and associated parenting strategies accessible to parents within the community, using community champions to disseminate this knowledge as part of credit image to Action for Children their everyday interactions.
+Champions, working across four diverse communities across Devon, were trained to 'bridge the gap' between parents and professionals by offering reassurance, building trust, disseminating messages and signposting to professionals if needed.

 Action for Children commissioned the University of Exeter to complete interviews with 15 community champions.
 Ethical approval was obtained through Devon Children's Centres, and consent was sought from each participant prior to interview.
 Interviews explored community champion motivations and experiences in relation to training, support and dissemination of messages.
-Interviews were analysed thematically using a deductive approach.10 This article will share core relational elements that led to improved peer-to-peer knowledge exchange.
+Interviews were analysed thematically using a deductive approach.
+This article will share core relational elements that led to improved peer-to-peer knowledge exchange.